 It is easy to be enthusiastic when we first meet, or interview someone.
 Consider conducting multiple interviews with multiple interviewers or different members or your team (if available) to gain a balanced view and diverse perspective.

-Business Kitz templates take the stress away from interviewing and recruiting potential employees.
+Our trusted partner Business Kitz Pty Ltd provides templates to take the stress away from interviewing and recruiting potential employees.
 Please see the Business Kitz Recruitment Kit and the Business Kitz Human Resource Library for easy-to-use and comprehensive recruitment resources.